KotDCG/KotDCG.github.io/King of the Dead.md

 - 2’s | Summon: Draw two cards.
 - 3’s | Decant: Use any one card in your hand to buy a card from the Parade at 150% value.
 Color restrictions for the purchasing card do not apply.
 Discard the card as you would when you normally buy cards.
 - 4’s | Clamor: Draw three cards.
 All other players draw a card.
-- 5’s | Abscond: Buy any face-up card in the Parade for free.
+- 5’s | Abscond: Buy any face-up card in the Parade for free and place it in your hand.
 - 6’s | Beguile: Buy the The Newcomer for free.
 - 7’s | Accede: Discard any number of cards.
 Draw that many cards.
 - 8’s | Remand: Shuffle your discard pile face-down, then draw two.
 Return your discard pile face-up.